fairyeszhuo/GEO4962-2021/_episodes/05-SPARC-climatology.md

 ds['time']=timedata
 ~~~
 {: .language-python}

-Then we group our data by month (January, February, etc.) by averaging all January together, etc.:
+-->

+We can apply functions to the xarray.Dataset.
+For example, we can first group the data by month and then average over each of these months.

 ~~~
 dy = ds.groupby('time.month').mean('time')